Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

 Next, we extend our investigation to a heterogeneous configuration featuring multiple inclusions with non-circular geometries. \autoref{hetero_pattern:type3} illustrates the case where the matrix follows an Isihara (ISH) material model, and three embedded inclusions are governed by Neo-Hookean (\(\text{NH2}_{\text{a}}, \text{NH2}_{\text{b}}\)) and Haines–Wilson (HW) constitutive laws.
-Using this type of configuration we aim to evaluate the proposed framework's ability to simulataneously segment and characterize multiple non-circular inclusions with varying classes of material models.
+Using this type of configuration, we aim to evaluate the proposed framework's ability to simultaneously segment and characterize multiple non-circular inclusions with varying classes of material models.
 The domain is discretized using 10,816 uniformly spaced wedge-type elements and subjected to the same non-equi-biaxial displacement-controlled loading conditions used in previous cases.
-We investigated the Type 3 specimen for moderate and high noise levels. \autoref{Type3_none_10k} presents the results of material region segmentation and parameter identification under noise-free conditions.
-Based on the residual force distribution shown in \autoref{Type3_none_10k}e, and applying the random seed-based island growth algorithm, the predicted material segments align well with the true inclusions, as illustrated in \autoref{Type3_none_10k}f.
-Table 6 reports the accurate recovery of material parameters for all regions in the ISH–\(\text{NH2}_{\text{a}}\)–HW–\(\text{NH2}_{\text{b}}\) configuration, with low standard deviations indicating high confidence in the prediction.
+We investigated the Type 3 specimen across different noise levels. \autoref{Type3_none_high_10k} presents the results of material region segmentation and parameter identification under noise-free conditions.
+Based on the residual force distribution shown in \autoref{Type3_none_high_10k}e, and applying the random seed-based island growth algorithm, the predicted material segments align well with the true inclusions, as illustrated in \autoref{Type3_none_high_10k}f. \autoref{table_Type3_none_high_10k} reports the accurate recovery of material parameters for all regions in the ISH–\(\text{NH2}_{\text{a}}\)–HW–\(\text{NH2}_{\text{b}}\) configuration under noise-free condition, with low standard deviations indicating high confidence in the prediction.